 The employment agreements of the executive officers provide for annual grants of equity-based compensation in the form of RSUs.
-Of the total equity-based compensation grant, 25% are in the form of time-vested RSUs that carry only a service condition.
-The remaining 75% of the grant are in the form of PBRSUs.
-The PBRSUs will vest if certain defined performance criteria established by the Compensation Committee are realized.
 The grants are made pursuant to the 2007 Program.
-Beginning in 2015, they are based upon a percentage of base salary for the then current year as follows:
+The grants are based upon a percentage of base salary for the then current year as follows:

 Name LTI Value

 Marc Zandman 125% of base salary

 Dr. Gerald Paul 150% of base salary

 Lori Lipcaman 40% of base salary

-Dieter Wunderlich 50% of base salary

 Johan Vandoorn 40% of base salary

 David Valletta 40% of base salary

+Clarence Tse 30% of base salary

+Joel Smejkal 30% of base salary

+Werner Gebhardt 30% of base salary

 The number of units granted annually to each executive is determined by multiplying the executive's base salary for the applicable year by the respective percentage set forth above and dividing by the closing price of the common stock on the New York Stock Exchange on the last trading day preceding January 1 of the applicable year.
 The time-vested RSUs carry only a service condition and vest on January 1 of the third year following the grant.
 The PBRSUs include performance conditions agreed to with the Compensation Committee.
 The PBRSUs contain a three-year service period and are subject to the Compensation Committee certifying that all performance criteria have been satisfied.
+Of the total equity-based compensation grant, 25% of each grant is in the form of time-vested RSUs that carry only a service condition.
+The remaining 75% of each grant is in the form of PBRSUs.
+The PBRSUs will vest if certain defined performance criteria established by the Compensation Committee are realized.

-The grants for 2015 under these equity compensation arrangements, which will time-vest on January 1, 2018, are as follows:
+The grants for 2018 under these equity compensation arrangements, which will time-vest on January 1, 2021, are as follows: